-In its Golden Age the Kingdom of Angelic was under the rule of King Louis, The Magnifique, whose royal symbol was the lily flower.
-The lily was so revered, that people believed it sprouted from the milk of the Queen of the Gods.
-The King had sat for the first time on the alabaster throne to rule the country at the age of four.
-In his youth, he was a ballet dancer and he wore a curly wig in the latest fashion.
+In its Golden Age the Kingdom of Angelic was under the rule of King Louis, The Magnifique, whose royal symbol was the naïve and feminine lily flower.
+The lily was so revered, that people, who were religious believed it sprouted from the milk of the Queen of the Gods.
+Louis, the King had sat for the first time on the alabaster throne to rule the country at the innocent age of four.
+Later, in his youth he was a self-important ballet dancer and he wore a curly wig in the latest fashion.
 He lived in his ornate palace surrounded by splendor and majesty amidst all his royal subjects, who took care of the court of the monarch and reported to him.

-He organized the country responsibly, but he also used to have plenty of fun.
+He organized the country reasonably and responsibly, but he also used to have plenty of fun.
 The balls organized by Louis, the Magnifique settled the standards for social dancing on the entire continent.
 No one was admitted on the dance floor, but princes or princesses of the blood, then other lords and ladies – each according to their rank.
-Louis was a noble father – he gave not only life to his illegitimate children – he gave them education, position in society and married them appropriately.

 We used to stroll into the gardens, me and the Magnifique King.
 He wanted to learn every gossip in the court, but I didn’t gossip – it was against my principles.
 He loved me for my principles.
 A couple of times he hinted for sexual intimacy, but no – I refused the advances of the king.
 For I was especially in love in a nobleman – a man named August Alexander…The King knew that my love was for me better than food and wine, so he budged, for he was an honorable man.